St Joseph's College, Coalisland, County Tyrone

 1 non calculator - lasting 1 hr to 1hr 15mins

-After school GCSE revision classes and early morning Maths support are run throughout the year to help pupils in KS4 to be fully prepared for their examinations.
+After school Maths Support for KS4 pupils runs weekly throughout the year to help pupils be fully prepared for their examinations.

 Some Useful Websites